Building a Simple ETL Workflow with Phoebe and Apache Airflow

 - Extract data from a source database table named

-. - Transform the data by converting the
+source_employees. - Transform the data by converting the

-fields to uppercase. - Load the transformed data into a target table named
+first_nameandlast_namefields to uppercase. - Load the transformed data into a target table named

 This simple transformation highlights how Airflow can orchestrate database operations while giving us a chance to showcase the power of Phoebe's development environment.